tpb1908/CWDoc/doc_gen.md

                     if(pos[1] + relativePos < 0.1 * metrics.heightPixels) {
                         dragUp();
                     }
-                    Logger.i(TAG, "onDrag: At the first position- We should scroll up");

                 } else if(tp == last) {
-                    Logger.i(TAG, "onDrag: At the last position- We should scroll down");
                     rv.getChildAt(last).getLocationOnScreen(pos);
                     if(pos[1] + relativePos > 0.9 * metrics.heightPixels) {
                         dragDown();